Risk-based approach

 Risk-Based Approach (RBA) dictates that countries, regulatory authorities, and financial entities must not only identify and assess the risks of money laundering and terrorist financing they face but also understand these risks comprehensively.
 Following this understanding, they are required to implement appropriate and proportionate mitigation measures.
 These measures should correspond directly to the intensity of the identified risks, ensuring a balanced and effective approach to managing potential threats in the financial sector.

-Risk-Based Approach (RBA) to Anti-Money Laundering: Definition and Overview
+Risk-Based Approach (RBA) to Anti-Money Laundering

 The Risk-Based Approach (RBA) in the context of Anti-Money Laundering (AML) is a methodological framework that prioritises and allocates resources to areas deemed as higher risks.
 This approach is dynamic and adaptable, allowing for a more focused and efficient use of resources in combating money laundering and terrorist financing.
 It contrasts with a ‘one-size-fits-all’ strategy, instead advocating for measures that are proportionate to the nature, size, and risk exposure of the entity.